FunkyE9th/Test/docs/BL654DongleLED.md

-2. Modify the device tree
+2. Modify the devicetree

    There are 2 required changes:

    - Map the correct GPIO to the BL654 dongle's LED.
 BL654 uses GPIO13.
    - Change the pin configuration so that it's active high

-   Open ~/zephyrproject/zephyr/boards/arm/nrf52840dongle_nrf52840/nrf52840dongle_nrf52840.dts with a text editor and modify the device tree as shown below.
+   Open ~/zephyrproject/zephyr/boards/arm/nrf52840dongle_nrf52840/nrf52840dongle_nrf52840.dts with a text editor and modify the devicetree as shown below.